 Security is built-in–and doesn’t rely on any 3rd-party vendors or clouds.
 Optionally, Resilio Connect can run “airgapped” and on-premise only.
 Resilio offers end-to-end encryption (AES256) and is NIST certified.

-For multi-cloud, real-time synchronization and full automation to unify on-premises data centers, cloud storage, edge devices, and remote workers including VDI, Resilio Connect is a superior alternative to PeerGFS for customers requiring WAN optimization over unreliable networks, or multi-site deployments, or for ingest, distribution, and remote work collaboration.
+For multi-site, multi-directional, real-time synchronization and full automation to unify on-premises data centers, cloud storage, edge devices, and remote workers including VDI, Resilio Connect is a superior PeerSync alternative and beats PeerGFS for customers requiring WAN optimization over unreliable networks, or multi-site deployments, or for ingest, distribution, and remote work collaboration.
 PeerSoftware has done a good job supporting multi-platforms and integrating with Microsoft DFS and building their earlier product path with PeerLink, PeerLock, PeerSync, and now PeerGFS.
-Yet when it comes moving data globally — across any device, location, and cloud — securely and at predictable speeds, Resilio Connect simply can’t be beat.
+Yet when it comes moving data globally — across any device, location, and cloud — securely and at predictable speeds, Resilio Connect is simply the perfect PeerSync alternative.